What is Condition-Based Monitoring?

-Condition based monitoring in maintenance is focused on preventing asset failures, downtime, and unnecessary practices by monitoring asset health to determine what maintenance needs to be completed and when.
+Condition-based monitoring (CBM) in maintenance is focused on preventing asset failures, downtime, and unnecessary practices by monitoring asset health to determine what maintenance needs to be completed and when.
 It can be considered essential to any predictive maintenance strategy.
-Condition based monitoring dictates that maintenance should only be performed when certain thresholds are reached or indicators show signs of decreasing performance or upcoming failure.
+Condition-based monitoring dictates that maintenance should only be performed when certain thresholds are reached, or indicators show signs of decreasing performance or upcoming failure.

-Common types of condition based monitoring include vibration analysis and vibration monitoring, oil analysis, and temperature tracking.
+Common types of condition-based monitoring include vibration analysis, vibration monitoring, oil analysis, and temperature tracking.
 Real-time data is gathered through sensors, providing an ongoing method of testing and tracking asset health.
 This data can be extremely useful not just for the maintenance department, but for operations staff and fleet managers as well.

 Preventive maintenance strategies rely on performing certain operations on a particular schedule.
 The schedule itself can be based either on usage or time, or a combination of both.
 For example, the schedule may call for an oil change every 10,000 cycles, or for a component to be replaced every six months.
 This schedule is rigorously followed, regardless of how much life is left in the lubricants or parts.

 The philosophy behind predictive maintenance, however, is to only perform those tasks when they’re actually needed to ensure optimal uptime on the equipment.
-This generally means condition based monitoring to ensure that maintenance is triggered when assets meets certain predetermined conditions.
+This generally means CBM to ensure that maintenance is triggered when assets meet certain predetermined conditions.

 9 Types of Condition Based Monitoring

-As we noted above, some the most common types of condition based monitoring look at vibration, oil, and temperature.
+As we noted above, some of the most common types of condition-based monitoring look at vibration, oil, and temperature.
 However, there are many other methods, including acoustic analysis, motor circuit testing, electrical monitoring, electromagnetic measurement, radiation analysis, and laser interferometry.

-Another form of condition based monitoring is to look at the equipment’s performance data.
+Another form of CBM is to look at the equipment’s performance data.
 A failing asset may suffer degraded performance.
-The type of degradation may provide clues showing where maintenance is required.
+This type of degradation may provide clues showing where maintenance is required.

 We’ll briefly go over these types of monitoring and some of their applications.